Mark-Cooper-Janssen-Vooles/websiteOptimisation/CSS-website-performance.md

 - Layer management and compositing are not free
 - Never promote elements without profiling (using the browser tools)

+#### Older Browsers
+- different browser engines and older browsers may handle animations in different ways
+- using the paint flashing option, interact with and scroll the page to see if there are painting issues
+  - promote any issues to their own layers, and see if the FPS is reduced

+#### Properties impact
+- different css properties have a different effect on the browser
+- how do we see what will be affected and how?
+  - you can use profiling
+  - you can use csstriggers.com to see what will be triggered
+    - this has information on each property, can go through them and see the transform one does not affect the paint

 ---

+## Optimising Critical Resources and Critical Bytes

+- we haven't looked at the network speed yet
+  - this is the first step, download time
+  - a critical resource is a resource that could block the initial rendering of the page
+- we don't want to wait until all files are downloaded before we show something to the user on the screen, and we want to do this in under 2 seconds

+### Parser Blocking JS

 NOTE: when done, add to readme.md in summary form.